 2. Do some exercise

 Doing sport at least once a week is the best way to reduce stress.
 It helps your body produce endorphins, which make you feel good.
-Joining a sports club could also help with stress as the regular contact with other people should help improve your mood or simply go for a walk outside and get some fresh air.

 It might sound simple, but sitting quietly for 10 minutes a day can really help with stress levels.
 If you've never tried meditation before, it's worth a go.
 Good breathing techniques can put you in a more relaxed state as they send oxygen surging through your bloodstream, helping to calm you down and beat the stress.